Doing business with the Council

 e-Tendering with Torridge District Council

 Torridge District Council use the ProContract e-Tendering portal www.supplyingthesouthwest.org.uk when procuring selected services, goods and works.
 Contractors and suppliers can register for free.
 This regional portal will allow you to view contract opportunities from a number of councils in the South West.
-We also advertise our opportunities on Contracts Finder and Find a Tender Service (FTS) for contracts over the threshold within the Public Contracts Regulations 2015.
+We also advertise our opportunities on the Central Digital Platform Find a Tender Service.

 Members of the Procurement Team are bound by the Code of Conduct of the Chartered Institute of Procurement and Supply (CIPS) CIPS Code of Conduct (PDF, 187 KB)